 (for Tillandsia / Airplant Care scroll to the bottom of this page)

 We've found that the best 'soil' for succulents is not a soil at all.
-It's a soilless mix!
+It's a soiless mix!

 We use Pro Mix, or Sunshine mix number 4 or 8.
 To this we add perlite for enhanced drainage.

-Pro Mix is available in a 3.8-foot vacuum-sealed bag weighing about 55 lbs, which retails for about $55.
-If you buy one we will add the perlite and mix it for you in our mixing machine.
+Pro Mix is available in a 3.8-foot vacuum-sealed bag weighing about 55 lbs, If you buy one we will add the perlite and mix it for you in our mixing machine.
 Mixing it by hand is quite a chore.

 Any inexpensive terracotta pot will work for potting up succulents.

 When choosing a pot for growing succulents, make sure there is a hole in the bottom.
 If there is not, you will need to put one in.
 Use a Dremel with a bit used to put holes in ceramic tile.
-The bit is available at Home Depot for about $20
+The bit is available at Home Depot or other hardware stores.

 At the beginning of March, we use a mixture of one rounded teaspoon of 20-20-20 fertilizer to a 2 gallon watering can.
 Never use chlorinated water or water from a water softener as the salt and chlorine may harm your plants.